Skip to content Skip to footer navigation

 Need to know

-• Favourite buys from CHOICE staff and members include nuts and dried fruit, roast chickens, cleaning products, hearing aids, wine and fuel
+• Favourite buys from CHOICE staff and members include nuts and dried fruit, roast chickens, cleaning products, protein powder, bagels, cheese and fuel

 It's the Aldi Special Buy aisle on steroids.
-The place you can buy a bucket of Nutella as big as your head and pick up a coffin or a piece of Swarovski jewellery on your way to the checkout.
-It's also heralded as mecca for great deals on household staples, bulk buys that are perfect if you're catering for a crowd, and cheap fuel.
+A place where you can buy a bucket of Nutella as big as your head and pick up a coffin or a piece of Swarovski jewellery on your way to the checkout.
+It's also heralded as a mecca for great deals on household staples, bulk buys that are perfect if you're catering for a crowd, and cheap fuel.

-But are we all just being lured in by the thrill of a bargain bottle of Penfolds Grange (a limited-edition offering around once a year), or is it actually a cost-effective way to do your everyday shopping?
+But is it actually a cost-effective and convenient alternative to the major supermarkets, or are we all just being lured in by the thrill of a bargain?
 And more importantly, is it worth handing over the cash to become a member?

 We look at the pros and cons of shopping at Costco, plus share tips from CHOICE staff and CHOICE Community members.